 Applications are due by 4:00 pm on October 27, 2014 and should include a resume, cover letter, and the name & contact information of a Gettysburg College faculty member willing to serve as a reference.
 Applications may be dropped off at the CWI office or emailed to email@example.com.
 On-campus interviews will take place November 12-13 at the Civil War Institute.
 Potential applicants are STRONGLY ENCOURAGED to email firstname.lastname@example.org for full position descriptions for each of the available internships prior to submitting an application.
 Questions?
 Contact Dr. Titus at email@example.com.

 Pohanka Interns come away from their summer experiences with a greatly expanded awareness of the career options available to students with academic training in history and increased commitment to engaging public audiences in meaningful dialogue about the past.
 Many have gone on to enroll in graduate programs in history, public history, and historic preservation.
 Former interns have pursued graduate work at West Virginia University, University of Massachusetts, UNC Greensboro, Eastern Illinois University, American University, Roger Williams University and the University of Louisville, and several have been hired as seasonal rangers at National Park Service sites.
+For an example of student work produced under the Pohanka Program, please see Melanie Fernandes' 2014 video for Boston African American National Historic Site.

 During the summer of 2014, 17 Gettysburg College students held Pohanka positions up and down the East Coast.
 Throughout their time in the field, many reflected on their experiences “doing history in public” on the pages of CWI’s blog, The Gettysburg Compiler.
 Click on a student’s name to read about his/her individual experiences, or click here to read the introduction to the series: